JonasGessner/JGProgressHUD-SwiftUI/README.md

 ----------------
 Please see the [JGProgressHUD project](https://github.com/JonasGessner/JGProgressHUD) for documentation on JGProgressHUD itself.

-See the doc strings in <a href="Sources/JGProgressHUD-SwiftUI/JGProgressHUD-SwiftUI.swift">JGProgressHUD-SwiftUI.swift</a> for more info on JGProgressHUD-SwiftUI.
+See the doc strings in <a href="Sources/JGProgressHUD-SwiftUI/JGProgressHUD_SwiftUI.swift">JGProgressHUD_SwiftUI.swift</a> for more info.

 License
 ---------